bmentges/brainiak_api/docs/source/interfaces.rst

 We follow the principles of `REST <http://en.wikipedia.org/wiki/Representational_state_transfer>`_ and `HATEOAS <http://en.wikipedia.org/wiki/HATEOAS>`_.

-In all examples from now on we use a context named *place*, a schema named *city* and a correspondent collection named *cities* containing instances of cities.
+In all examples from now on we use a context named *place*, a schema named *City* and a correspondent collection named *cities* containing instances of cities.
 All these examples are based on the DBPedia 3.7 English Ontology.

 Therefore, the place context in the example represents all subclasses of DBPedia `Place <http://dbpedia.org/ontology/Place>`_, *city* represents `City <http://dbpedia.org/ontology/City>`_ and so on.

 You can query and learn more about this data model using the `DBPedia SPARQL endpoint <http://dbpedia.org/sparql>`_.